-We had just checked into our hotel room.
+We checked into our overpriced, last-minute hotel room.
 The halls were smudged with grease and splattered paint, the unmistakable smell of curry radiated from the discolored carpeting and the yellow-tinged walls.
-The bed had been slept in.
-The sheets were wrinkled and pulled back, the tan bedspread hung halfway off the side loosely piled on the floor, and the two thin pillows were stacked on top of each other on the right side of the bed.
+The bed had already been slept in.
+The sheets were wrinkled and still pulled back, the tan bedspread hung halfway off the side loosely piled on the floor, and the two thin pillows were stacked on top of each other on the right side of the bed.
 Our third-floor windows were covered with tattered scraps of mismatched fabric that barely hid the city lights.
 We dropped our bags and mustered up the energy to find a late dinner, settling on Indian street food and a traditional Indian dessert, Paan, that tasted of perfume and cleaning supplies.
 We were in Little India, Jersey City.

 A 20 minute ride from the airport dumped us on a dark and damp road surrounded by construction cones and barricades.
-The entrance to the Haibaan Inn was tucked down a poorly-lit alley and hidden behind metal scaffolding.
+The entrance to the Haibaan Inn was tucked down a poorly-lit alley and hidden behind rows of metal scaffolding.
 We were tired, broken, and defeated after missing our international flight.
 The majority of our day spent running through airports in an attempt to reconstruct a string of delayed and canceled flights.
-As we settled into our botched plans and this unforeseen pitstop in New Jersey, we promised each other that we would make lemonade.
-Agreeing to find some way to make the best of it.
-I was still trying to conceptualize why this would all matter later.
+As we settled into our botched plans and this unforeseen pitstop in New Jersey, we promised each other that we would make lemonade; agreeing to find some way to make the best of this whole ordeal.
+I was still trying to conceptualize why this all of this would matter later.